Anti-American caricatures in Nazi Germany: Nazi cartoons and caricatures

 Cartoons and caricatures were an important part of Nazi propaganda.
 Der Stürmer provided a great platform for the party to publish their cartoons.
-Philipp Rupprecht was the newspapers lead cartoonist, drawing over one thousand anti-Semitic cartoons during his career.
-Although his style is reported to have changed throughout his years of work, his caricatures always depicted Jews as the Nazi stereotype: short, fat, ugly, unshaven, drooling, sexually perverted, bent-nosed and with pig like eyes.
+Philipp Rupprecht was the newspaper's lead cartoonist, drawing over one thousand anti-Semitic cartoons during his career.
+Although his style is reported to have changed throughout his years of work, his caricatures always depicted Jews as the Nazi stereotype: short, fat, ugly, unshaven, drooling, sexually perverted, bent-nosed and with pig-like eyes.
 This shows how caricatures worked to the advantage of the Nazi party, allowing them to portray what they wanted in a way which photographs could not.
 A photograph would show a Jew as a human, whereas caricatures meant the Nazi party could portray Jews as inhumane in cartoon form.
 The cartoons intended to spread the create widespread support for Nazi ideology, in this case, anti-Americanism.

-Origins of Propaganda between Germany and the USA
+Origins of propaganda between Germany and the USA

-There were several events subsequent to Hitler coming into power which created the relationship which led to the hostile propaganda between Germany and America.
+There were several events subsequent to Adolf Hitler coming into power which created the relationship which led to the hostile propaganda between Germany and America.

-The Nazi Boycott of Jewish businesses in April 1933.
+The Nazi Boycott of Jewish businesses in April 1933

 When word of the Nazi boycott of Jewish businesses reached America, the American Jewish Committee and American Jewish Congress called an emergency meeting.
 Here it was decided America would protest the boycott.
 On March 27, protest rallies occurred in New York; Chicago; Boston; Philadelphia; Baltimore; Cleveland and 70 other locations.
 The Nazi party denounced this as ‘slander' generated by Jews of German origin and announced a campaign of sharp countermeasures against the attacks.